Hoy, Orkney: World Wars

-Lyness Royal Naval Cemetery is around 1 km inland from the naval base and has an area of around 10000 sqm.
+During the Second World War, Lyness was developed as HMS Proserpine, a naval base supporting the Home Fleet at Scapa Flow; by 1940 more than 12,000 military and civilian personnel were stationed there.
+The base became a self-contained settlement with accommodation, recreational and practical facilities.
+Its wartime infrastructure included the Golden Wharf, an expanded wharf completed during the Second World War and nicknamed for its high cost, and the former Naval Headquarters and Communications Centre on Wee Fea, built in 1943 to replace an earlier communications centre.

 Demographics

 Although the population of Hoy is now only around 400, there was a much larger population in the past.
 In 1890 there were four schools on the island and four churches, suggesting a much larger population.
 Despite the larger population there was no paved road between the north of the island and the south, only a footpath.
 There was, however, an unsurfaced road between the two villages on the north of the isle; Rackwick and Moaness.

 Transport

 Ferry

 Orkney Ferries operate two services to Hoy: